temporalio/temporal-learning/docs/tutorials/python/sagas/index.md

 The `try` block attempts to execute each booking Activity (`book_car`, `book_hotel`, `book_flight`) in sequence.
 Each Activity Execution includes a retry policy to handle transient errors.
 If any Activity fails, the `except` block catches the exception and executes the compensation activities in reverse order to undo the previously completed steps.
-This ensures the system is returned to a consistent state.
+This ensures the system returns to a consistent state.
 The retry policy specifies how to handle retries for each Activity, including non-retryable error types and retry intervals.

 Having defined the Workflow, you're now ready to set up the Worker that will execute these Workflows and Activities.

 ## Define the Worker

-The Worker is a crucial component that executes the defined Workflows and Activities.
+To make your booking logic, built with Temporal Workflows and Activities, functional and integrated into your application, you need to set up a Worker.
-Setting up the Worker correctly will ensure that your system can process tasks efficiently and reliably.
+The Worker is responsible for executing the defined Workflows and Activities, ensuring your system can process tasks efficiently and reliably.

 Create a new file named `run_worker.py`.